-- 2.3.10 The LDS broadly continues the package of documents agreed as part of the LDF set out in the previous LDS and reflects the progress made to date on several of the documents. - 2.3.11 The Core Strategy will provide the spatial vision and objectives for the District to 2030 and will include strategic policies to inform future development proposals, Development Plan Documents and investment decisions.
-The other Development Plan Documents will provide a more detailed approach in support of the Core Strategy and its spatial vision, including detailed site allocations. - 2.3.12 Two separate Area Action Plans are in preparation for Bradford City Centre and Shipley and Canal Road Corridor, in order to:-
+- 2.3.10 The LDS broadly continues the package of documents agreed as part of the LDF set out in the previous LDS and reflects the progress made to date on several of the documents. - 2.3.11 The Core Strategy provides the spatial vision and objectives for the District to 2030 and includes strategic policies to inform future development proposals, Development Plan Documents and investment decisions.
+The other Development Plan Documents provide a more detailed approach in support of the Core Strategy and its spatial vision, including detailed site allocations. - 2.3.12 Two separate Area Action Plans have been prepared for Bradford City Centre and Shipley and Canal Road Corridor, in order to:-